 In case of any confliction between the provisions of the Income Tax Act, 1961 and the Income Computation and Disclosure Standards, the provisions of the Act shall prevail to that extent.

-The ever growing dispute concerning the taxability of subsidy (by whatever name called) has been dealt prospectively with by the provisions of Finance Act, 2015 with effect from 01st April, 2016.
+The ever growing dispute concerning the taxability of subsidy (by whatever name called) has been dealt prospectively as per the provisions mentioned above.
 Though through at the very outset, in case the very incidence of subsidy awarded is unknown, then as per the statutory provisions in force, it would be reckoned as an income liable for taxation in so far as the provisions of sub clause (xviii) appended to section 2(24) provides so, but to the excepting part concerning any award of subsidy (by whatever name called) made towards the cost of an asset, it will be dealt with by the explanation 10 appended to section 43(1) and will be designated as merely a capital receipt and followed by consequent deduction from the cost of asset.
 From a bare perusal of the above provisions one thing has been made certain that in legal spheres, the character, subsidy used to hold as a mere concession to boost the trade sector has now become what can effectively be called as a tax ridden and tax stubborn mechanism where concessions can no longer be construed as having any reference to subsidized channel or endowment free from the clutches of tax but has given way to an adversarial regime of taxing every funding coming from the side of government.